RunOnFlux/account-abstraction/README.md

 The package contains the following folders:
 * `abi` - generated smart contracts' ABI json files
 * `deployments` - addresses of deployed contracts (if any) for every supported network
-* `helpers` - includes functions to check if a contract was deployed and predict an Account's address (onchain or offchain)
 * `typechain` - generated TypeScript typings based on the given ABI files

 ## Associated package